BrainsOnBoard/procedural_paper/README.md

 ### Reproducing figure 3
 Install additional python dependencies using ``pip install -r models/multi-area-model/requirements.txt`` The "ground state" simulation can be run using the [run_example_fullscale.py](https://github.com/neworderofjamie/multi-area-model/blob/master/run_example_fullscale.py) and the "resting state" simulation using [run_example_1_9_fullscale.py](https://github.com/neworderofjamie/multi-area-model/blob/master/run_example_1_9_fullscale.py).
-Spike trains from the simulations will be saved into the [simulations](https://github.com/neworderofjamie/multi-area-model/blob/master/simulations) directory and can be processed to produce the spiking statistics included in figure 3 using the [calc_multi_area_stats.py](scripts/calc_multi_area_stats.py) script.
+Spike trains from the simulations will be saved into the [simulations](https://github.com/neworderofjamie/multi-area-model/blob/master/simulations) directory and can be processed to produce the spiking statistics included in figure 3 using the [calc_multi_area_stats.py](scripts/calc_multi_area_stats.py) script and then plotted using the [calc_multi_area_stats.py](scripts/plot_multi_area.py) script.